AnasAburshaid/AnasAburshaid/README.md

 ## 👋 About Me
 I am a Software Engineering graduate with practical experience in designing and developing structured software systems.

-My background is built around analytical thinking and engineering logic — I focus on understanding how systems work internally, breaking requirements into structured components, and designing scalable and maintainable solutions rather than just implementing features.
+My focus is on understanding how systems work internally, breaking requirements into well-defined components, and designing scalable and maintainable solutions.
+I approach development from an engineering perspective rather than just implementation, with strong emphasis on logic, structure, and design quality.

-I have strong problem-solving ability and a system-oriented mindset that allows me to analyze complex requirements and translate them into well-structured software architectures.
+I have strong problem-solving skills and the ability to translate complex requirements into clear and efficient software architectures.

 ---